 Covering an area of 176,215 km², Uruguay is one of the smallest countries in Latin America.
 Its topography is made up of coastal lowland, hills and rolling plains.

-The country’s climate is temperate, with warm summers and rain all year round.
+*Climate and tourism *The country’s climate is temperate, with warm summers and rain all year round.
 Seasonal variations are pronounced across the country, with the north being warmer and the south windier and cooler.

 Uruguay’s tourism industry is mainly centred on its coastline, which is home to well-known cities such as Punta del Este (Maldonado) and Colonia del Sacramento (Colonia).